aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/nNFnV16.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click new to Create a new session to database, supplying password ******* (Note that the user name is 'root', then supply password used why setting up mysql server) -> open.
+Click new to Create a new session to database, supplying password ******* (Note that the user name is 'root', then supply password used why setting up mysql server) -> open and this should display another interface.

 <p>
 <img src="https://i.imgur.com/W1BUVZX.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a new database call osticket as follows: right click on unnamed -> create new -> database -> name it 'osticket' -> ok as shown in the above image
+Create a new database call osticket as follows: right click on unnamed -> create new -> database -> name it 'osticket' -> ok as shown in the above image.
 </p>
 <br />